ssjshields/Batch-Card-Maker/README.md

 This program by default has some built in stats for cards in it, from my own project that I made it for.
 However, it accepts custom stats as well.
 You will be prompted in the command line when you run the program, it will ask you all the necessary questions and instruct you how to answer.

 ## Running Card Maker
-To run Card Maker, simply run the RUN.bat file.
+To run Card Maker, simply run the `Batch Card Maker.bat` file.
 It will start a command line session like this one:
 ![Spreadsheet Example](command_prompt.png)

-And will walk you through the entire process.
-You need to pay attention to what is written in the command prompt and what it asks you to input, but the process is very simple.
 #### Example:
 Command prompt: "You have the following font files available: (0): Arial.ttf, (1): ComicSans.ttf.
 Which font do you want to use?"
 You: Typing in the number "0" and pressing Enter

-That's how it goes.

 ## Configurations:
 Once you have gone through the command prompt questions, you will get to the main meat of the program - the visual card configuration.